Texas Prostitution Laws

 Overview of Texas Prostitution Laws

-In Texas, it is a crime to commit prostitution, promote prostitution or compel prostitution.
+In Texas, it is a crime to commit prostitution.
 Under Texas law, a person commits the crime of prostitution if they knowingly engage in or offer to engage in sexual contact for a fee or if they solicit another person in a public place for sexual conduct.
 The offense is established by either soliciting or receiving a fee.

 It is also a crime to promote prostitution.
 Promoting prostitution includes receiving money or other proceeds from an agreement to participate in the proceeds from prostitution.
 For example, if Bob were to agree with Larry to split the fee from Sally's act of prostitution, that constitutes the crime of promotion of prostitution.
 Promotion of prostitution also occurs when one person solicits another to engage in sexual contact with a third party.
 For example, if Bob talked to Larry and got him to engage in sexual contact with Sally for a fee, that amounts to the promotion of prostitution as well.
 This crime may be elevated to "aggravated promotion of prostitution" if it involves knowingly owning, investing in, financing, controlling, supervising or managing a business for prostitution using two or more prostitutes.